Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Model

-Here the last term generates the standard Kuprianov-Lukichev boundary conditions \cite{kuprianov1988influence} and describes the interface with the SCs. $R_{\square}$ is the SC/N interface resistance, $\sigma_{N}$ is the conductivity of the N metal.
+The last term generates the standard Kuprianov-Lukichev boundary conditions \cite{kuprianov1988influence} and describes the interface with the SCs. $R_{\square}$ is the SC/N interface resistance, $\sigma_{N}$ is the conductivity of the N metal.
 The first three terms in Eq. (\ref{eq:S_b}) describe the FI/N interface, with $\vec{m}$ being the direction of magnetization in the FI.
 They are constructed by considering all local terms allowed by symmetry, up to second order in the spin Pauli matrices, in the presence of the unit pseudovector $\vec{m}$.
+This boundary functional describes the gyrotropy of the interface, enabling non-reciprocal transport, as the terms at $z = 0$ differ from those at $z = -d$.

 As the interaction with the FI is assumed to occur via an exchange field, breaking time reversal symmetry, the Pauli matrices in spin space, $\sigma_k$, are necessarily accompanied by a $\tau_3$ in Nambu space.
 The first term in Eq. (\ref{eq:S_b}) corresponds to the direct exchange interaction term, which is the first order in Pauli matrices.
 Following the customary convention in spintronics, this term is characterized by the interfacial conductance $G_i$ \cite{brataas2001spin,chen2013theory}.
 The second and third terms are of second order in the Pauli matrices and arise from the spin-relaxation tensor, which, in the case of uniaxial symmetry, has the following general structure, $\Gamma_{ij}=(1/\tau_\perp)\delta_{ij}+(1/\tau_\parallel-1/\tau_\perp)m_im_j$, where $\tau_\parallel$ and $\tau_\perp$ are the longitudinal and transverse spin relaxation times.
-These terms can be expressed conventionally \cite{zhang2019theory} by identifying $G_s=e^2\nu_0/\tau_\parallel$ and $G_r= e^2\nu_0(1/\tau_\perp-1/\tau_\parallel)$, with $\nu_0$ being the normal density of states at the Fermi level.
+These terms can be expressed conventionally \cite{zhang2019theory} by identifying $G_s=e^{2}\nu_0/\tau_\parallel$ and $G_r= e^{2}\nu_0(1/\tau_\perp-1/\tau_\parallel)$, with $\nu_0$ being the normal density of states at the Fermi level.

 It is worth noting that, in principle, similar boundary terms at hybrid interfaces can be formulated due to the existence of the polar vector $\vec{n}$ perpendicular to the interface.
 The influence of spin-orbit coupling in this scenario also induces spin relaxation.
 In such cases, the boundary action adopts the same form as Eq. (\ref{eq:S_b}), albeit without the $\tau_3$ matrices.
 This difference only leads to a renormalization of coefficients in the normal state.
 However, in the superconducting case, the above two situations yield distinct consequences: whereas magnetic impurities suppress both singlet and triplet correlations, those arising from spin-orbit coupling keep the singlet component unaffected.
 In the subsequent discussion, we exclusively consider magnetic interactions at the interfaces, though we will get back to this aspect later.